 DCS expects that all homebuyer assistance will include direct assistance to the homebuyer.
 Therefore, a recapture provision will be used.
-In the event circumstances arise where there is no direct subsidy to the homebuyer and HOME funds are used for a development subsidy only, a resale provision will be used.
+In the event circumstances arise where there is no direct subsidy to the homebuyer and HOME funds are used for a development subsidy only, DCS will amend its Annual Action Plan to include a resale provision.